Renewable Fuel Standard (RFS)

 Status Update:

-If the promised gallons reach the marketplace, the draft rule would expand biomanufacturing across the heartland, strengthening American energy security, holding down fuel costs, and supporting American farmers.
+The new volumes promise to expand biomanufacturing across the heartland, strengthening American energy security, holding down fuel costs, and supporting American farmers.

 “Resolved, That the House of Representatives—